Cutting planes for signomial programming: Convex outer approximation

-We present a general characterization of projected convex envelopes of supermodular functions and give a closed-form expression for bivariate cases.
-Let $f$ be a supermodular function over $Q$.
-We can use a bit representation to denote Boolean points in $Q$.
+We present a general characterization of projected convex envelopes of supermodular functions $f$ that is a restriction of a concave function.
+This gives a closed-form expression of the convex envelope of $s$ in the bivariate case.
+We can use a bit representation to denote binary points in $\{0,1\}^2$.
 For example, $10$ denotes the point $w$ that $w_1 = 1$ and $w_2 = 0$.
-For an affine function $a\cdot w + b$, we call Boolean points in $Q$ where $a\cdot w + b$ equals $f(w)$ its \emph{supporting points}.
+For an affine function $a\cdot w + b$, we call binary points in $\{0,1\}^2$ where $a\cdot w + b$ equals $f(w)$ its \emph{interpolating points}.